 NAMI on Campus Clubs are peer-led, mental health awareness clubs on college campuses.
 Student members raise awareness on their campuses about mental health, reduce stigma, and become advocates.
-Clubs are open to all students, faculty and staff, regardless of their own experiences with mental health or illness.
-The CSU NAMI on Campus at Central State University was founded in 2016.
+Clubs are open to all students, faculty, and staff, regardless of their own experiences with mental health or illness.
+The CSU NAMI on Campus at Central State University was founded 2017/2018 academic year.

 NAMI, the National Alliance on Mental Illness, is the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.

 What started as a small group of families gathered around a kitchen table in 1979 has blossomed into the nation's leading voice on mental health.
 Today, we are an association of more than 500 local affiliates who work in your community to raise awareness and provide support and education that was not previously available to those in need.